10 Times You Might Need a Burner Phone

 - No one can find you via the phone’s GPS

 For an extra level of privacy, you can also consider this Faraday bag from Silent Pocket.
 Why might you want one of these?
 A Faraday bag blocks your cell phone signal, making it impossible to find you via GPS.
-It’s also one of the clever anti-theft products that will protect your car from thieves.

 When you’re doing business online